Calamus moti: Description

 On older sections of the stem the fronds and their leaf sheaths fall away, revealing the stem's smooth glossy green surface.

 Taxonomy

 Calamus moti was first described by Frederick Manson Bailey and published in 1896 in the journal Bulletin of the Department of Agriculture, Brisbane.

 Etymology

-The genus name Calamus is derived from Ancient Greek κάλαμος (kálamos) and means reed or cane.
+The genus name Calamus is derived from the Ancient Greek word κάλαμος (kálamos), meaning 'reed' or 'cane'.
 The species epithet moti is the name for this plant in the language of the Djabugay people of the Barron River.

 Distribution and habitat

 C. moti is endemic to Queensland, ranging from near Cooktown southwards to around Mackay.
 It grows in well developed rainforest, reaching peak development when close to water courses, and it can be found at elevations from close to sea level to about 1300 m.

 Ecology and uses

 The yellow lawyer cane is the host plant for the white-fringed swift Sabera fuliginosa, a butterfly of the family Hesperiidae, and the fruits are eaten by birds.

 Indigenous communities of north Queensland ate the fruits and the young shoots, while the cane from the stem was used for many purposes including axe handles, fish and animal traps, shelters and baskets.